data-8/zero-to-data-8/content/v2/pedagogy/connectors.md

 Modules are short explorations into data science that can be implemented into (almost) any class on campus.
 Modules allow students to explore a data set relevant to their course with the help of the data science toolkit.

 Like connectors, modules vary widely, and can be customized to fit each instructor's need and objective for the course.
-A module might include one or two lectures on analyzing course-relevant data and learning how to interpret the graphs, or they can be a set of labs in which students will learn the basics of programming and statistics which they can apply to their field of studies; some modules can also include a final class project ran in Jupyter Notebooks.
+A module might include one or two lectures on analyzing course-relevant data and learning how to interpret the graphs, or they can be a set of labs in which students will learn the basics of programming and statistics which they can apply to their field of studies.
+Some modules also include a final class project run completely within Jupyter Notebooks.

 Modules allow students from different fields of studies to get familiarized with the foundations of data analysis.